richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 Note that one only needs to remember to add the `AssetPlugin`: the following two lines are taken from helpful error messages.

+The reason why we do not add `app.update()` to the `create_app` function is because of the `if cfg!(test)`: as a consequence of this if statement, running the tests will differ from running the game: the test build will have two plugins added and one asset initialized, where this will not be done when running the game normally.
+When running the game normally with an `app.update()` in the end, the program will panic, because `add_player` is called *without* the needed plugins.
+This problem is solved by, in `main`, adding the (many more) plugins there.

 The `add_player` function may look like this:

 ```rust